ppotturi/adp-documentation/docs/Developer-Reference/Secret Management/secret-management.md

 - Common appConfig file: There is a common appConfig.yaml file included in each of the service that defines the environment variables that commonly used by all of the service environments.

-- Example: The appConfig files for different environments for the service **ffc-demo-web** are shown below.
+- Example: The appConfig files for different environments for a service are shown below.

   ![image.png](../../images/appconfig.png)